RetroRenting: An Online Policy for Service Caching at the Edge: Proof Outlines

 \subsection{Proof Outline for Theorem \ref{thm:fixed_TTL}}

-Depending on the value of the system parameters ($M$, $c$, $\kappa$), we construct specific arrival sequences and compute the ratio of the cost incurred by TTL and OPT-OFF for these sequences.
+Depending on the value of the system parameters ($M$, $c_{\text{min}}$, $c_{\text{max}}$, $\kappa$), we construct specific arrival sequences, rent cost sequences and compute the ratio of the cost incurred by TTL and OPT-OFF for these sequences.
 By definition, this ratio serves as a lower bound on the competitive ratio of TTL in each case.